 What Is Speech Therapy?

-How we say sounds and put sounds together into words.
+How we produce sounds and put sounds together into words.
 This can include articulation, phonological disorders, apraxia of speech or dysarthria.

-How well we understand what we hear or read and how we use words to tell others what we are thinking.
+How well we understand what we hear or read and how we communicate what we are thinking via verbal expression or writing.
+This can include aphasia or difficulties with the development of language skills in children.

 We have all experienced problems with our voice before.
 Cold, allergies, or even cheering for your favorite team can result in a loss of voice.
 Tri-County Health Care can both educate and treat patients dealing with such disorders as: